-Each end-user heat pump would be cycled in response to individual building loads.
+Each end-user heat pump would be cycled in response to a space mounted thermostat.
 Heat would be rejected by the pump to the transport media acting as the heat sink.
-Spent transport media would be returned to the distribution system according to individual heat pump requirements.
+Used transport media would be returned to the distribution system according to individual heat pump requirements.